gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 <a name="layouts"></a>
 ## Layouts
 Layouts are skeletons of HTML code used to define the looks and feels of different pages or your entire site.

-By default jekyll will provide layouts for our pages.
+By default Jekyll will provide layouts for our pages.
 If you want to create your own layout.
 1. Go to the root directory and create `layouts` folder.
 2. Create a html file of your own and start making your own layout.
 ![layouts](https://i.imgur.com/qyDBIPp.png)